morganmayday/tayen-core/magic/intuition-spells.md

 III: As II, but the range is unlimited within the same dream as them, and if they aren't within the same dream as you, you learn where the nearest dreamcrossing to get you closer to them is.

-IV: As III, but the range is unlimited, can cross intersominal boundaries, and if they lose the contest, you can expend 2 spin to get a glimpse again on your next turn, as many times as you'd like, no contest.
+IV: As III, but the range is unlimited, can cross intersomnial boundaries, and if they lose the contest, you can expend 2 spin to get a glimpse again on your next turn, as many times as you'd like, no contest.